 Colleges, School and Institutes

 Atmospheric processing affects the current and future composition of our atmosphere, and impacts upon human and environmental health, air quality and climate.
-My research group addresses three areas of atmospheric chemistry central to these effects :
+My research group addresses areas of atmospheric chemistry and clean air science, including

-Understanding the sources and transformations of air pollutants such as Particulate Matter (PM) and Nitrogen Dioxide (NO2) in the urban atmosphere, ranging from the UK to developing megacities such as Delhi
+- Understanding the sources and transformations of air pollutants such as Particulate Matter and Nitrogen Dioxide in the urban atmosphere, ranging from the UK to developing megacities such as Delhi

-Quantitative understanding of the sources and sinks for atmospheric oxidants: Impacts upon urban air quality and tropospheric composition from new processes such as the formation of Criegee Intermediates and PM-mediated renoxification
+- Quantifying the sources and sinks for atmospheric oxidants: Impacts upon urban air quality and tropospheric composition from new processes such as the formation of Criegee Intermediates, HONO and particulate-mediated renoxification

 Work in the group combines atmospheric field measurements, simulation chamber and laboratory studies and numerical modelling approaches; we currently have an emphasis upon developing new integrated approaches to assess chemical processing (a complement to the traditional focus upon species abundance).